 Different species have different water requirements, but as a rule, the soil should dry out between waterings.
 Don’t just water once a day.
 Check to see how dry the soil is first.

-If it is your fist bonsai, of course you are very excited.
-You constantly want to do something to it like watering, trimming, misting and so on.
+If it is your first bonsai, of course, you are very excited.
+You constantly want to do something to it like watering, trimming, misting, and so on.
 Leave it alone!
 It doesn’t need to be constantly pruned.

 It needs to grow freely at times, without you always pruning every leaf that looks out of place.
 Just enjoy it!
 If you can’t help yourself and you constantly feel the need to do something, buy more trees.
 If you have 10 trees that all need care, you will stay very busy.

 Repotting often scares beginners because root trimming seems to be an unnatural thing to do.
 Bonsai needs to be repotted and root pruned to keep it healthy.
 If you don’t, it will grow long thick roots that will push most of the soil out of the pot resulting in not enough water and lack of nutrients.

 While most trees need to be repotted once a year, fast-growing plants might need repotting more often.
 Keep in mind, the timing of the year is also a very important factor.
 For most trees, the best time for repotting is during Spring as the new growth starts to develop.

 Repotting at the wrong time can severely damage the health of the tree.
 Don’t forget to use good quality bonsai soil mix.
 Most of the bonsai that you buy at the mall is sold in poor-quality soil that should be replaced during the first repotting.